 Something else that tickled our post-Thanksgiving wishbone in 2007 were the multiple stores that had deals on "candy bar" cell phones.
 The Apple iPhone had just been announced, essentially making every other cell phone ("deal" or not) look like a steamy pile of... stuffing.
 But that didn't mean the stores wouldn't give it the ole' college try.
 For instance, Best Buy was hawking the Verizon LG Chocolate Cell Phone for $49.99 and, at the time, that was about as desirable as non-iPhone cell phones got.
 It didn't have a mobile web browser in it or run apps at all!
 Ah, simpler times.

 Black Friday 2008: America's Funniest Home Injuries

-It was just six years ago that the world was introduced to the joys and horrors of the split skateboard.
+It was just seven years ago that the world was introduced to the joys and horrors of the split skateboard — the manual kind, not this new-fangled "hoverboard" thing.
 Twice as hard to ride as a normal skateboard, the two-piece Razor RipStik Caster Board was one of Target's Black Friday deals that year and was sold for $59.
-We wonder how many kids woke up on Christmas morning realizing they'd be spending Christmas night in the ER?
+We wonder how many kids woke up on Christmas morning expecting they'd be spending Christmas night in the ER?
 It's the gift that keeps on giving (your child concussions).

-After looking back on the old olden-days, we can conclusively say that people sure bought and sold some terrible tech back then!
-Surely the people of 2024 won't be looking back at us in 2014 and saying the same thing... right?
+After looking back on the olden days, we can conclusively say that people sure bought and sold some terrible tech back then!
+Surely the people of 2025 won't be looking back at us in 2015 and saying the same thing... right?

 Either way, we hope you enjoyed this non-sentimental, eye-rolling trip down Black Friday Memory Lane.
 Care to share with us the most hilarious Black Friday deal you were ever proud to have snagged?
 We'd love to know, so tell us in the comments below!